Princess Maria Isabel Ana of Naples and Sicily

-Princess Maria Isabel Ana of Naples and Sicily (30 April 1743 – 5 March 1749) was the third daughter of Charles VII of Naples and III of Sicily and his wife, Maria Amalia of Saxony, who later became King Charles III and Queen Maria Amalia of Spain.
-Princess Maria was the older sister of kings Charles IV of Spain and Ferdinand I of the Two Sicilies.
+Princess Maria Isabel Ana of Naples and Sicily (30 April 1743 – 5 March 1749) was the third daughter of Charles VII of Naples and III of Sicily and Maria Amalia of Saxony, who later became King Charles III and Queen Maria Amalia of Spain.
+She was the older sister of kings Charles IV of Spain and Ferdinand I of the Two Sicilies.
 She died before her father's accession to the Spanish throne, and thus never held the title of Infanta of Spain.

 Biography

 Family

 Maria (left) along with her cousin Princess Isabella of Parma in The Family of Philip V by Louis Michel van Loo in 1743.

 Maria was the third child and daughter of King Charles VII of Naples and Sicily who had been reigning since 1735.
 Her father was the son of Philip V of Spain, and Elisabeth Farnese.
 Her mother was Maria Amalia of Saxony who was the daughter of Augustus III of Poland and of Maria Josepha of Austria.